Distributed GIS: Mobile GIS

 Cell phones and other wireless communication forms have become common in society.
 Many of these devices are connected to the internet and can access internet GIS applications like any other computer.
 These devices are networked together, using technology such as the mobile web.
 Unlike traditional computers, however, these devices generate immense amounts of spatial data available to the device user and many governments and private entities.
 The tools, applications, and hardware used to facilitate GIS through the use of wireless technology is mobile GIS.
 Used by the holder of the device, mobile GIS enables navigation applications like Google Maps to help the user navigate to a location.
 When used by private firms, the location data collected can help businesses understand foot traffic in an area to optimize business practices.
 Governments can use this data to monitor citizens.
 Access to locational data by third parties has led to privacy concerns.

-With ~80% of all data deemed to have a spatial component, modern Mobile GIS is a powerful tool.
-The number of mobile devices in circulation has surpassed the world's population (2013) with a rapid acceleration in iOS, Android and Windows 8 tablet up-take.
-Tablets are fast becoming popular for Utility field use.
-Low-cost MIL-STD-810 certified cases transform consumer tablets into fully ruggedized yet lightweight field-use units at 10% of legacy ruggedized laptop costs.
+With ~80% of all data deemed to have a spatial component, modern Mobile GIS is an important tool.
+The number of mobile devices in circulation has surpassed the world's population with a rapid acceleration in iOS and Android, as tablets are also proving to be efficient at field work.

 Although not all applications of mobile GIS are limited by the device, many are.
 These limitations are more applicable to smaller devices such as cell phones and PDAs.
 Such devices have small screens with poor resolution, limited memory and processing power, a poor (or no) keyboard, and short battery life.
 Additional limitations can be found in web client-based tablet applications: poor web GUI and device integration, online reliance, and very limited offline web client cache.

 Mobile GIS has a significant overlap with internet GIS; however, not all mobile GIS employs the internet, much less the mobile web.
 Thus, the categories are distinct.

 CyberGIS

 CyberGIS, or cyber geographic information science and systems, is a term used to describe the use of cyberinfrastructure, to perform GIS tasks with storage and processing resources of multiple institutions through, usually through the World Wide Web.
 CyberGIS focuses on computational and data-intensive geospatial problem-solving within various research and education domains by leveraging the power of distributed computation.
 CyberGIS has been described as "GIS detached from the desktop and deployed on the web, with the associated issues of hardware, software, data storage, digital networks, people, training and education."
-The term CyberGIS first entered the literature in 2010, and is predominantly used by the University of Illinois at Urbana-Champaign and collaborators to describe their software and research developed to use big data and high-performance computing approaches to collaborative problem-solving.
+The term CyberGIS first entered the literature in 2010, pioneered by researchers including Shaowen Wang at the University of Illinois Urbana-Champaign, and is predominantly used by the University of Illinois at Urbana-Champaign and collaborators to describe their software and research developed to use big data and high-performance computing approaches to collaborative problem-solving.